 Few people remember her today, but Pier Angeli had been a significant screen presence in the 1950s.
 She co-starred and hobnobbed with all of the A-Listers.
-After all, this is a woman who had a torrid affair with the legendary James Dean, was engaged to Kirk Douglas, married Vic Damone, and had once co-starred with Paul Freakin’ Newman.
+After all, this is a woman who had a torrid affair with the legendary James Dean.

 During her marriage to Vic Damone, they appeared as guests on the June 17, 1956 episode of What’s My Line:

-Pier Angeli (billed under her real name, Anna Maria Pierangeli)
+Addio, Alexandra contains almost all of her career nudity.
+Pier Angeli was billed here under her real name, Anna Maria Pierangeli.

 Pier Angeli

-… had a nip-slip in a 1970 film entitled in the Folds of the Flesh
+… was topless in a 1970 film entitled In the Folds of the Flesh

 For more info and a vast number of (non-nude) pictures, here is a very comprehensive web site dedicated exclusively to Pier Angeli.